nautobot/nautobot-app-design-builder/docs/user/app_getting_started.md

 ## First steps with the App

 The easiest way to experience Design Builder is to run it in a local environment.
 To start a local environment, clone the design builder git repository and start the application stack.
 The only requirements for starting a local environment are `docker`, `docker-compose` and [invoke](https://www.pyinvoke.org/installing.html).
-Once the dependent tools have been installed, simply open a shell in the repository directory and run the command `invoke start`.
+Once the dependent tools have been installed you'll need to build the docker image by running `invoke build`.
+At that point, simply run the command `invoke start`.
 This will start the entire application stack using docker compose.
 Once the application stack is up and running, navigate to <http://127.0.0.1:8080/> and login.

 ## What are the next steps?